 09 Mar · Nothing like Córdoba in early spring: cool temps, awakening gardens & caracoles!
 The snails at Los Patos are just as worthy of a visit as the mezquita-catedral.
 Not as many changes to the guidebook as I’d expected, & the overwhelming response from talking to hoteliers, restauranteurs, & museum staff was a mix of relief & joy to return to work.
 Much like what I was feeling too.

-10 Mar · Most people don’t realize that while checking information, we’re also going up & down on a emotional rollercoaster ride.
+10 Mar · Most people don’t realize that while checking factual information, we’re also going up & down on a emotional rollercoaster ride.
 Great reminder of that today.
 Talked at length with hotel staff I’d met many years ago about tourism, personal experiences & the pandemic.
 We formed a wonderful bond… something I treasure about this job.

 Then the opposite experience five minutes later while talking with a local guide.
-Nice enough person but the first time we meet & she indirectly says that I don’t deserve my guide license now because requirements are not the same as when she did it.
+Nice enough person but the first time we meet & she indirectly says that I don’t deserve my guide license now because requirements are not the same as when she studied tourism.
 Also bitter about other work-related experiences (many rightly so but hey, we’ve just met).
 No time to dwell on the negative though.
 I’m off to Sevilla to eat…

 11 Mar · Weather can make or break a research trip because we’re on such a tight schedule, & rain never helps.
 At least I have enough days in Sevilla to play around & reorganize my original plan.
 I had a great time in the Alcázar, met several old work friends & got to hang out in my former hometown… with soggy feet.
 Rafa was in Sevilla for work as well, so we hit the restaurant section hard.
 Maybe too hard!